-Full-time employees work 38 hours per week, on average, across a very wide range of industries, and have set wages and paid leave allocated for illness and holidays each year.
+Full-time employees work 38 hours per week, on average, across a wide range of industries and have set wages and paid leave allocated for illness and holidays each year.

 Part-time and full-time employees have entitlements to paid leave, including annual leave and sick/carer’s leave.
-They also have an entitlement to a written notice if an employer terminates a contract.
+They are also entitled to a written notice if an employer terminates a contract.

-Casual work is a bit different.
+Casual work is different.
 Casual workers may have hours that vary from week to week, and there is no commitment from the employer to offer ongoing work.
-Casual employees are not entitled to paid leave, but there is also no limit on the amount of leave they can take.
-The other advantage is a higher hourly rate, to compensate for having to take unpaid leave when ill or on holidays.
+Casual employees are not entitled to paid leave, but there is no limit on the amount of leave they can take.
+The other advantage is a higher hourly rate to compensate for tsking unpaid leave when ill or on holiday.